smgt/flattr/README.md

 # Flattr API wrapper gem

 This gem is a wrapper around the Flattr API.
 With the gem you can search things, add new thing and much more.
+If you want information about updates follow [@simongate](http://twitter.com/simongate) on twitter.

 ## Build status